Folasade-Ojo/Coffee-Cup/README.md

 The objective of this project is to provide  answers to key business questions through the use of interactive **Tableau** dashboards.
 Additionally, the project aims to develop a strategy map that aligns with the company's mission statement.

 ## About *The Coffee Cup* Company
-This company deals in 12 different products and have multiple stores across Canada.
+This hypothetical company deals in 12 different products and have multiple stores across Canada.
 Their mission statement is :***“To provide the world’s ultimate coffee shop experience with the highest-quality products, most: to have inviting stores, friendliest staff and best value.”***

 ![image](https://user-images.githubusercontent.com/121362860/226084259-acf44753-6672-4091-a8a4-ebe96118b01d.png)